ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     :width: 286px

     Slide Drive Cable into Coupler
-    * Now, take the drive cable itself (part L) and have a good look at it.
-You will see one side has square sides pressed into it.
-This is the Nimble side.
+    * Now, take the drive cable itself (part L), both sides have square sides pressed into it.
+Even this is reversible.
-    * Slide the other end, the round end, into the Drive Cable Sleeve and thread it all the way through.
+    * Slide one end into the Drive Cable Sleeve and thread it all the way through.
 It will slide into the Coupler.
     * Slide it all the way down and clamp it using the remaining 5 set screws (part Y)
     * Do this for both steppers.